 The examination will be held at the end of the semester in which the paper has been taught.
 All examinations are conducted under the regulations of the University of Otago.

 - Teaching Arrangements

-- This paper is offered through Distance Learning using web-based teaching and interactive online tutorials.
-The lectures are available via the Oceanbrowser/University of Sydney Blackboard website, in which you will be enrolled.
+This paper is offered through Distance Learning using web-based teaching and interactive online tutorials.
+The lectures are available via the University of Sydney Canvas website, in which you will be enrolled.